 Handling Errors

 If an error appears, the system can adjust and compensate while staying up and operating.
 This form of structure requires forethought and contingency planning.
 One of the essential characteristics of a high-availability system is anticipating problems and preparing for them, rather than reacting to them after they happen.
 For a practical example, this could mean configuring a system to seamlessly revert a new version of software to a previous version should there be an unrecoverable error when deploying a new version.
+This would typically be configured at either the application or the orchestrator level, for example, if you integrating DRBD and LINSTOR with Kubernetes.

-Comparing High-Availability With Disaster Recovery
+Comparing High Availability With Disaster Recovery

-High-availability and disaster recovery are terms that are often used together to describe resilient systems but they should not be confused for each other.
+As introduced earlier, high availability and disaster recovery are terms that are often used together to describe resilient systems but they should not be confused for each other.

 Disaster recovery (DR) does exactly what the name implies: It provides a detailed plan that helps a system recover quickly after it has experienced a failure.
 If you have an HA system, you might wonder why you would also need disaster recovery.